 Dr. Yeager earned his Doctoral Degree from the University of Southern Mississippi.
 He both developed and taught the first classes solely dedicated to the topic of autism spectrum disorders at any Mississippi institution of higher learning.
 His teachings are greatly sought after and include a lecture series provided to the Minister of Education of India as well as a guest lecturer in England.
 In addition to his many lecture offerings and presentations, Dr. Yeager is well published in several languages and consults with schools, universities and other autism programs across the United States.

 Dr. Yeager is currently the Department Chair for Special Education at William Carey University.
 He also serves as the Executive Director of TEAAM Autism.
 TEAAM Autism’s main offices are located at The Center Ridge Outpost, the organizations adventure base camp that is the home of one-of-a-kind adventure-based programs of which Dr. Yeager is the Founder.

 Carol Ann Franklin, Treasurer

 Presently teaches special education in the Clinton Public School District where she has been employed since 1975.
 She received her undergraduate degree from Mississippi State University in 1975, and her Master’s degree from Mississippi State in 1978.
 She earned National Board Certification in the area of Exceptional Needs in 2000.
 She was recognized as Teacher of the Year at Clinton Junior High School in 2003 and 2015.
 Carol Ann has been a member of CEC for numerous years and has held the office of treasurer for the past six years

-Dr. Sherry Ponder, Past President
+Dr. Terri White, Past President